Don’t let these issues put a damper on your summer fun

 Scale buildup can turn your pool water gray and leave a sandpaper-like texture on the pool’s surface.
 Scale is usually caused by a buildup of calcium or, less often, other minerals, and you should always address a scale problem as soon as you notice it to prevent a bigger problem down the road.

 Calcium buildup occurs when the water’s pH levels are too high, so test your pool’s pH and lower the water’s pH level as needed.
 To remove stubborn scale from your pool’s surface, use a wet pumice stone for tile or concrete pools or a water additive specially formulated for scale for vinyl and fiberglass pools.
-In more extreme cases, you may need to call in a pool resurfacing pro for scale removal to avoid expensive pool resurfacing costs if the problem persists.
+In more extreme cases, you may need to call in a pool resurfacing pro near you for scale removal to avoid expensive pool resurfacing costs if the problem persists.

 Pools will naturally lose about a quarter-inch of water a day, or about 2 to 4 inches a week, due to evaporation.
 This is a normal and expected amount of water loss and generally nothing to be concerned about.
 If your pool is losing more water than that, however, it’s a sign that you may have a pool problem.